-These consolidated financial statements have been prepared in accordance with New Zealand Generally Accepted Accounting Practice ("NZ GAAP").
-They comply with New Zealand equivalents to International Financial Reporting Standards ("NZ IFRS") and other applicable Financial Reporting Standards, as appropriate for forprofit entities.
-The consolidated financial statements also comply with International Financial Reporting Standards ("IFRS").
-The consolidated financial statements have also been prepared in accordance with Part 7 of the Financial Markets Conduct Act 2013 and the NZX Listing Rules.
+These consolidated financial statements have been 1.2.3 Foreign currency translation prepared in accordance with New Zealand Generally Accepted Accounting Practice ("NZ GAAP").
+They comply Functional and presentation currency with New Zealand equivalents to International Financial Items included in the financial statements of each of Reporting Standards ("NZ IFRS") and other applicable the Group's entities are measured using the currency of Financial Reporting Standards, as appropriate for forthe primary economic environment in which the entity profit entities.
+The consolidated financial statements also operates (functional currency).
+The consolidated financial comply with International Financial Reporting Standards statements are presented in New Zealand dollars, which ("IFRS").
+The consolidated financial statements have also is the Company's functional and the Group's presentation been prepared in accordance with Part 7 of the Financial currency, and rounded to the nearest thousand, Markets Conduct Act 2013 and the NZX Listing Rules. except where otherwise stated.